-- 3. Coronary distress (i.e., chest pains, etc.). - 4.
-Seizure, vomiting or spitting up blood. - 5.
-Fractures, muscle injury, or circulatory impairment. - 6.
-Fever. - 7.
-Recent chest or abdominal surgery. - 8.
+- 7. Recent chest or abdominal surgery. - 8.
 Any other life-threatening or serious event requiring immediate medical attention.

-In the above instances, if restraints have been applied, they shall be removed, and immediate medical attention sought.
+C. In the above instances, if restraints have been applied, they shall be removed, and immediate medical attention sought.
 In the case of coronary distress or cessation of breathing, officers shall call 9-911 and the clinic.
 Officers shall begin CPR procedures to include obtaining the nearest automated external defibrillator (AED).
 A CPR mask is available in each housing pod office and AED devices are available.
+AEDs are located in the safe room of the housing units and located throughout the facility and are clearly identified.

-511.9 PROHIBITED FORCE OPTION TECHNIQUES
+511.12 PROHIBITED FORCE OPTION TECHNIQUES

-- A. "Carotid restraint" means a vascular neck restraint or any similar restraint, hold, or other defensive tactic in which pressure is applied to the sides of a person's neck that involves a substantial risk of restricting blood flow and may render the person unconscious in order to subdue or control the person (Government Code § 7286.5 (b)(1)). - B. "Choke hold" means any defensive tactic or force option in which direct pressure is applied to a person's trachea or windpipe (Government Code § 7286.5 (b)(2)). - C. "Positional asphyxia" means situating a person in a manner that compresses their airway and reduces the ability to sustain adequate breathing.
+- A. "Carotid restraint" means a vascular neck restraint or any similar restraint, hold, or other defensive tactic in which pressure is applied to the sides of a person's neck that involves a substantial risk of restricting blood flow and may render the person unconscious in order to subdue or control the person (Government Code § 7286.5 (b)(1). - B. "Choke hold" means any defensive tactic or force option in which direct pressure is applied to a person's trachea or windpipe (Government Code § 7286.5 (b)(2)). - C. "Positional asphyxia" means situating a person in a manner that compresses their airway and reduces the ability to sustain adequate breathing.
 This includes, without limitation, the use of any physical restraint that causes a person's respiratory airway to be compressed or impairs the person's breathing or respiratory capacity, including any action in which pressure or body weight is unreasonably applied against a restrained person's neck, torso, or back, or positioning a restrained person without reasonable monitoring for signs of asphyxia.
-(Government Code § 7286.5 (b)(4)). - D. The affixing of the youth's hands and feet together behind the back (hogtying) (15 CCR 1358). - E. Department-approved control, compliance and restraining techniques and/or weapons shall never be used in a manner inconsistent with established approved Departmental training, or in any manner inconsistent with legal, professional, or ethical conduct.
+(Government Code § 7286.5 (b)(4)). - D. The affixing of the youth's hands and feet together behind the back (hogtying) (15 CCR 1358).

+E. Department-approved control, compliance and restraining techniques and/or weapons shall never be used in a manner inconsistent with established approved Departmental training, or in any manner inconsistent with legal, professional, or ethical conduct.

-511.10 CALCULATED USE OF FORCE
+511.13 CALCULATED USE OF FORCE